How Car Accident Tort Settlements Work in Ontario

 What is a settlement?
 At some point, both the insurance company and the injured plaintiff will want to agree on a settlement, or a lump sum payment that resolves the current claim.
 The law in Ontario says that you must wait one year before settling your accident benefits claim.

 Many insurers are hesitant to settle their claims, because they want to see the plaintiff use their benefits and assess on that behalf to have a clearer understanding of the diagnosis, prognosis for recovery.
-Insurers may agree to longer term benefits or be more inclined to compensate you for a variety of factors, especially if they do not want to have to specially medically your recovery and claim.
-In the case of settlement, the insurance company would pay out up to the remainder of the available benefits in your policy in exchange for a release from liability.
+Insurers may agree to longer term benefits or be more inclined to compensate you for a variety of factors, especially if they do not want to have to specially medically manage your recovery and claim.
+In the case of settlement, the insurance company would pay out up to the remainder of the available benefits in your policy in exchange for a release.

-Tort claim settlements in Ontario
+Tort Claim Settlements in Ontario

 Tort claims are claims or law suits against the at-fault motorist and their insurer.
 A tort claim settlements in Ontario is available to you if you have sustained serious and permanent injuries.
 As well, any shortfall in the benefits provided by your accident benefits insurer along with any expenses and costs incurred from the accident can be recovered as part of the tort claim.
 If you have additional needs above and beyond what the basic insurance will cover, you may have grounds for a tort claim and should speak to a lawyer.